JiscPER/jper/docs/api/API.md

         "error" : "<human readable error message>"
     }

-On validation success, the system will respond with 204 (No Content) and no response body.
+* On validation success, the system will respond with 204 (No Content) and no response body.

-## Notification API
+### Notification Endpoint

-### Create new notifications

-The Notification API takes an identical request to the Validation API, so that providers can develop against the Validation API and then switch seamlessly over to live notifications.
+The Notification API takes an identical request to the Validation API, so that you can develop against the Validation API and then switch seamlessly over to live notifications.
 The only difference will be in the response body.

-You must have the user role "provider" to access this endpoint.
+You must have the user role "provider" to access this endpoint - if you do not have this role, please contact the Router administrator.

-**NOTE: should we consider making the response to the Validation API the same as the Notification API too?**
+The system will not attempt to aggressively validate the request, but the request must still be well-formed in order to succeed.

+On a successful call to this endpoint, your notification will be accepted into the router, but note that acceptance of a notification is not the same as the notification having been entered into the system for routing - at this point it has only been accepted for processing.
+Routing to the relevant repositories will happen later, asynchronously to the request.

+#### Metadata-only request

+If you are sending only the JSON notification, the request must take the form:

+    POST /notification?api_key=<api_key>
+    Content-Type: application/json

+    [Incoming Notification JSON]

+#### Metadata + Package request

 If you are sending binary content, the request must take the form: